ngjasmine/Project-3/README.md

 * Topics that garner significant attention from viewers include their favorite characters and least favorite scenes.
 * Viewers actively discuss sitcom characters in their comments about the shows.

-### Brooklyn's Nine Nine
+### Brooklyn Nine Nine
-* 'Scene' is commonly mentioned in Brooklyn's Nine Nine
+* 'Scene' is commonly mentioned in Brooklyn Nine Nine
 * 'Halloween' and 'Heist' is identified as a very popular topic among reddit users
 * 'Cold Open' is identified as a unique X-factor of B99